MindLabor/mindlabor.dev/md_project/dicord-music-bot-with-nodejs/creating-commands.md

 }]
 ```

-Add the following code into your CommandMessage class, and don't forget to import the Commands.js file using `const Commands = require("../commands/Commands.js");`.
+Add the following code into your CommandMessage class, and don't forget to import the Commands.js file using `js const Commands = require("../commands/Commands.js");`.
 ```js
 /* util/CommandMessage.js */